Acceptance

 Try this:

-- When the now hits you,
+When the now hits you,

-- take a moment; breathe/take it in (no judgement)
+- take a moment; breathe & take it in (no judgement)

-- then breathe out/release the tension.
+- then breathe out -> release.

 - Repeat as needed.